 HOW CAN YOU CONDUCT A STUDY WITH MATR TWINS?

-In order to conduct a study with the MATR, please contact the MATR Administrator, Emily Hill, at 804-828-8138 or by email at email@example.com.
-She can help you determine the MATR’s role in your project and help you iron out study recruitment and design details.
-You will then need to complete the MATR study proposal form found here.
+In order to conduct a study with the MATR, please contact the MATR Administrator, Emily Lilley, at 804-828-8138 or by email at email@example.com.
+She can help you determine the MATR’s role in your project as well as iron out study recruitment and design details.
+After your initial discussion, you will then need to complete the MATR study proposal form found here.